Transform cities with sustainable mobility innovations

 - Alternatively, a document stating that the medium of instruction for your Bachelor's course was English.

 You are the one in control of your career.
 We support and encourage your development in any direction you choose to pursue.
-Careers in the field can range from highly technical roles to managerial positions.
+Careers in this field can range from highly technical roles to managerial positions.
 You can choose to concentrate on the practical applications of engineering knowledge or develop skills in engineering management and structural development.

 Jobs in New Mobility encompass the development of mobility solutions, along with strategic planning and decision-making.
-Below are some job descriptions to illustrate the range of career opportunities available to you:
+Below are some job descriptions to illustrate the range of career opportunities available to you.

 -